DustinSchimel/DustinSchimel.github.io/_posts/2021-05-03-Dream-Planet.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/RTaO13VMaoA?si=zhh7emBYgGHqwIXq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

-Dream Planet was developed by a team of six for a semester long class at our school.
+Dream Planet was developed by a team of six for a semester-long class at our school.
 It was made with the intention of teaching us about Unity and game development.
-It was many of ours first game and we are proud of how it turned out.
-My roll within the team was as the head engineer for player movement, collectibles, and dialogue systems within the game.
+It was our first game and we are proud of how it turned out.
+My role within the team was as the head engineer for player movement, collectibles, and dialogue systems within the game.
 I also fixed many of our version control issues (this fueled my future love for Perforce) and prevented countless hours of our team redoing things.

 **Installation**